 Installing the venting system will be the most difﬁcult portion of the installation.
 The average do-it-yourselfer should be able to easily accomplish this if one is familiar with and has the proper tools.
 Depending on the type and placement of your vent, you may be required to cut holes in the wall, ceiling, or the ﬂoor.
 If you are unsure if you are qualiﬁed to complete this portion, it may be wise to hire a contractor or handyman to do this for you.

 Due to the variety of ventilation choices available, the external vent has not been provided.
 Mushroom vents, solar vents, and our PVC Vent Assembly Kit are commonly used for venting to the exterior.
 All of these can be purchased from Nature’s Head.

 The unit may be vented vertically through the roof, or most common horizontally through the wall, or down through the ﬂoor.
-For installations in homes, cabins, and other permanent structures the venting can be placed horizontally through the wall with 1¼ inch PVC pipe.
+For installations in homes, cabins, and other permanent structures the venting can be placed horizontally through the wall with our PVC Vent Kit.

 This vent ﬂange, included with the toilet, is used beneath a mushroom vent or solar vent and connects directly to the hose.

 - – - – - – - – - – - – - – - – - – - – Airflow Assembly – - – - – - – - – - – - – - – - – - – -